 Making it so automated UI testing can run smoothly in a CI/CD process that traverses a variety of build environments, is a key requirement of the software development lifecycle in the modern enterprise.

-This three-part series describes how to deploy and run GUI automation against different release environments.
+This four-part series describes how to deploy and run GUI automation against different release environments.
 This first part will cover using Jenkins to deploy web application source code from GitHub to a build server and then perform a GUI test on the application using Ranorex’s web testing features.

 The second part will show how to use Jenkins to deploy the code to a staging environment in which the web code runs in a container.
 We’ll use Ranorex’s web testing features to execute tests against the container.